timescale/docs.timescale.com-content/faq.md

 ### **What is TimescaleDB?** <a id="what"></a>

-TimescaleDB is the only open source time-series database that supports Full-SQL, and is optimized for fast ingest and complex queries.
-It is correspondingly easy to use like a traditional relational database, yet scales in ways previously reserved for NoSQL databases.
-This makes TimescaleDB an ideal candidate for operational analytics.
+TimescaleDB is the only open source time-series database that supports full SQL.
+Optimized for fast ingest and complex queries, TimescaleDB is easy to use like a traditional relational database, yet scales in ways previously reserved for NoSQL databases.
+In particular, this makes TimescaleDB an ideal candidate for operational analytics.
 TimescaleDB is distributed under the Apache 2.0 license. [[Top]](#top)

 ### **Why build another time-series database?** <a id="why-build"></a>
 Time-series data is cropping up in more and more places: monitoring and DevOps,